da-th/zapress/README.md

 4. (Optional but recommended) [NVM](https://github.com/nvm-sh/nvm) make id possible to switch between versions of npm per project.
 So one can run the application in the matching npm version.
 Here the recommended version is v12.15.0 .
+All other can fail because of not matching the needs of the system.
+NOTE: After any version change one has to perform an "npm i" to install the dependancies!

 # Inspiration